noellelaw/segvis/README.md

 Folder set up:
 1. triangles.ipynb will access raw data uploaded to this github to compare underlying distribution of models
 2. the tools folder is a catch all for model output files, output images, and the .js file used to plot triangles
+3. Visualization_input holds the input files used for creating the visualizations